pagkly/Zed/Investopedia3/Safe Deposit Box What to Store and Not Store in Yours.md

 Although safe deposit boxes are designed to withstand natural disasters, it’s a good idea to put anything that could be damaged by water in a waterproof container, such as a zippered plastic bag, to add another layer of protection.

 It’s best to store items in a safe deposit box that won’t be needed in an emergency.
-Passports, medical directives, [the only copies of wills](https://www.investopedia.com/articles/pf/08/what-is-a-will.asp), and powers of attorney, among other documents, are better kept in a secure spot, such as a fireproof home safe.
+Passports, medical directives, [[the only copies of wills]](https://www.investopedia.com/articles/pf/08/what-is-a-will.asp), and powers of attorney, among other documents, are better kept in a secure spot, such as a fireproof home safe.
 You’re better off keeping the following items out of your safe deposit box:

 -   Passports
 -   Only copies of living wills, advanced medical directives, and durable powers of attorney